 - 1. Except in a Transition Area, the total Buildable Area of the subject property which is required to be landscaped is limited as follows.
 The location of this landscaping within the Buildable Area must meet the purpose and intent of paragraphs A, F.1 and G of this section. - a.
-Twenty percent of the Buildable Area in an NB, PO, O, er-OLB, or OLB 2 Land Use District; - b.
+Twenty percent of the Buildable Area in an NB, PO, O, OLB, or OLB 2 Land Use District; - b.
 Fifteen percent of the Buildable Area in an LI, GC, NMU, or CB Land Use District; - c.
 Twenty percent of the Buildable Area of the Development Area in an OLB-OS Land Use District.

-Section 6.
-Part 20.25B shall be amended as follows:
+Section 9.
+Part 20.25B of the Bellevue Land Use Code shall be amended as follows: